kychok98/pulsifi-assessment/README.md

 A NestJS-based API to search roundtrip flights using Skyscanner (RapidAPI).
 - Search between any date range
 - Sort by cheapest price
+- 10% discount if trip > 10 days
 - Mock data response

 ### 🛠 Tech Stack